YottaDB/YDBDoc/ProgGuide/ioproc.rst

 .. note::
    Most Z* deviceparameters have the same functionality as their counterparts and are supported for compatibility reasons.

-YottaDB/GT.M deviceparameters do not have predefined abbreviations.
-YottaDB/GT.M recognizes deviceparameters using a minimum recognizable prefix technique.
+YottaDB deviceparameters do not have predefined abbreviations.
+YottaDB recognizes deviceparameters using a minimum recognizable prefix technique.
 Most deviceparameters may be represented by four leading characters, except ERASELINE, all deviceparameters starting with WRITE, and Z* deviceparameters in a mnemonicspace (such as SOCKET).
 The four leading characters recognized do not include a leading NO for negation.

-For compatibility with previous versions, YottaDB/GT.M may recognize certain deviceparameters by abbreviations shorter than the minimum.
-While it is convenient in Direct Mode to use shorter abbreviations, YottaDB/FIS may add additional deviceparameters, and therefore, recommends all programs use at least four characters.
-Because YottaDB/GT.M compiles the code, spelling out deviceparameters completely has no performance penalty, except when used with indirection or XECUTEd arguments.
+For compatibility with previous versions, YottaDB may recognize certain deviceparameters by abbreviations shorter than the minimum.
+While it is convenient in Direct Mode to use shorter abbreviations, YottaDB may add additional deviceparameters, and therefore, recommends all programs use at least four characters.
+Because YottaDB compiles the code, spelling out deviceparameters completely has no performance penalty, except when used with indirection or XECUTEd arguments.

 +++++++++++++++++++++++++++
 Document Conventions